LNgroff/park-finder/README.md

 #### Open a new browser window and visit: http://0.0.0.0:5000/

-Get started exploring!!
+Get started exploring!! <br>

 ## Keep an eye out for...
-Future features may include a feature to compare parks, a map for the park’s profile page, a search option for parks directly, an improved UI.
+Future features may include the ability to compare parks, a map for each park’s profile page, a option to seach for parks directly, and an improved UI.